sanusatyadarshi/hyperledger-labs.github.io/labs/hyperledger-fabric-on-k8s-production.md

 Deploy a production grade Hyperledger Fabric Blockchain network on Kubernetes using Jenkins, Packer, Ansible, Terraform and Spinnaker.

+I would like to collaborate with contributors from the Hyperledger community to contribute to the code-base, test and document the process of deploying a Production ready Fabric network, with all the enterprise features such as Log management, tracing etc.

 # Initial Committers
 - https://github.com/sanusatyadarshi